lmorchard/blog.decafbad.com/_posts/2004-11-30-nextgenwebapps.markdown

 ---
-wordpress_id: 568
+comments_archived: true
+date: '2004-11-30T16:53:35-05:00'
+excerpt: 'This has been where most of my private hacking sessions have been
+    taking me over the past year or so:  combining HTML, CSS, DOM, JavaScript, XML, XSLT, and REST to build what I consider to be a next-generation web app.'
 layout: post
-title: Next generation web apps using REST, XML, XSLT, and XmlHTTPRequest
-excerpt: "This has been where most of my private hacking sessions have been taking me over the past year or so:  combining HTML, CSS, DOM, JavaScript, XML, XSLT, and REST to build what I consider to be a next-generation web app."
-date: "2004-11-30T16:53:35-05:00"
 tags:
 - syndication
 - xml
+title: Next generation web apps using REST, XML, XSLT, and XmlHTTPRequest
+wordpress_id: 568
 wordpress_slug: nextgenwebapps
 wordpress_url: http://www.decafbad.com/blog/?p=568
 ---